arielj/heroix/README.md

 Heroic Games Launcher, but written in Elixir + Phoenix LiveView (+ elixir-desktop in the future)

+# THIS IS NOT INTENDED TO BE A REPLACEMENT FOR HEROIC GAMES LAUNCHER, THIS IS AN ELIXIR PRACTICE PROJECT USING HEROIC AS INSPIRATION

+# THIS IS IN REALLY EARLY ALPHA STAGE, USE IT AT YOUR OWN RISK, IT'S BUGY, MISSING A LOT OF FEATURES, UGLY, BADLY DOCUMENTED

+## Why?

+I want to learn more about Elixir and Phoenix LiveView and I don't like to practice with generic application ideas with fake requirements, I want to re-create a complex application to force myself into takling the issues I find and not skip them.

+I also want to learn more about Legendary and how to integrate with it, and find ideas to apply to Heroic Games Launcher.

+Keep in mind this is just a practice project for me, I'm sharing this in case it helps other people.

+Maybe in the future it is a valid alternative as a game launcher, but that's not my objective and I don't plan to implement all the features listed above as a goal, those are just for me for reference but not a roadmap of any kind for this project.

 ## Requirements

 Erlang OTP (I'm using Erlang/OTP 25)